pehzet/xai-paper-ui/README.md

 # Disclaimer
 The styling is horrible currently.
 We can adjust everything by using HTML + CSS.
 # Preperation
-create config.py and add a variable in this format:
+I use Python 3.10.11.
+Other up-to-date version should work as well create config.py and add a variable in this format:
 ```python
 OPENAI_API_KEY = "YOUR-KEY"